 Pressed Leaves Flowers

 Similar to the sand from the beach.
-All you need to do is slip them between your pages and will dried out in time.
+All you need to do is slip them between your pages and will dry out in time.

-Obviously be beware with security checks and border controls, that some plants die or alive may not be allowed into the country you are traveling to.
+Obviously be beware with security checks and border controls, that some plants that die or are alive may not be allowed into the country you are traveling to.

 People You Have Meet